FINANCIAL AID RATE91%

 The list of schools below have been selected by researching which schools offer similar programs to Dickinson State University.

-- Minot State University in Minot, ND (117 miles away)
+- Minot State University in Mayville, ND (117 miles away)

-- Black Hills State University in Spearfish, SD (173 miles away)
+- Black Hills State University in Rapid City, SD (173 miles away)

-- Valley City State University in Valley City, ND (226 miles away)
+- Valley City State University in Bismarck, ND (226 miles away)

-- Northern State University in Aberdeen, SD (229 miles away)
+- Northern State University in Sioux Falls, SD (229 miles away)

-- Mayville State University in Mayville, ND (261 miles away)
+- Mayville State University in Bismarck, ND (261 miles away)